hariselef/NNequiv_Experiments/README.md

 1) Install docker from https://docs.docker.com/get-docker/.
 Please choose the docker version based on the OS and specifications of your machine.

 2) Make sure that docker is working correctly and is enabled/running.
 In macOS and Windows, this can be done simply by double clicking on the Docker app.
-In Linux, the user might need to run from the terminal
+In Linux, the user might need to run from the terminal e.g.

 ```
 service docker start